null Updates on Coronavirus

 Capacity constraints are also seen in the Middle East and Africa region with all airlines having suspended/reduced their passenger flights on the routings into the region.
 National carriers Etihad Airways and Emirates suspended several passenger flights as per the UAE government’s directive, however, selected passenger flights to fifty destinations are back on schedule from July 2020.
 Cargo flights are exempt from this suspension and will continue to over a hundred of cargo destinations.
 Our operations continue running with teams working from home/operating in split setups in all countries, including countries that have imposed countrywide lockdowns.

 The overall situation with regard to the operational status of airports, truckers and customs clearance in China has returned to normal levels.
-Since May, the demand for PPE has sharply decreased positively impacting operational status of Greater China airports - no airport congestion is reported.
+Since July, the demand for PPE has reduced by 85% compared to May (Kuehne+Nagel).

-To support the global pandemic situation more effectively and ensure the orderly export of quality medical supplies, the Chinese government has a strong focus on quality check for non-medical face mask and medical supplies by requesting documentation and customs inspection on site.
-The inspection rate by the Chinese customs is still higher than normal levels but the inspection time doesn’t cause any delay.
+To support the global pandemic situation more effectively and ensure the orderly export of quality medical supplies, the Chinese government has a strong focus on quality check for non-medical face masks and medical supplies by requesting documentation and customs inspection on site.
+The inspection rate by the Chinese customs is still higher than normal levels; however, the inspection time doesn’t cause any delay.

-The majority of carriers closed down or made significant cuts in their passenger networks, which has led to a shortage of lift on the main trade lanes.
-In order to compensate for belly capacity shortages, freighter capacity has significantly increased.
-We see that urgent air cargo demand for PPE has declined, which is also reflected by the reduction of the dedicated for the PPE passenger freighters.
+The majority of carriers still retain significant cuts in their passenger networks.
+In order to compensate for the shortage of lift on the main trade lanes, freighter capacity has significantly increased.
+We see that urgent air cargo demand for PPE has declined, the trend reflected by the reduction of the dedicated for the PPE passenger freighters.
 Therefore, we expect there will still be a significant imbalance of demand and available capacity in the market.